ExiaHan/CompilerStudy/src/tiger/lab1.md

 This exercise want us to write the interpretor with functional programming mind.
 The code is too large to paste here.
 Just view them in slp/Main.java :)\.

-What I want to say is that I use a variable named header in Class Main, and I update it when do the interpretor, I do not know whether it's legal in functional programming.
-Hope someone can tell me.
+**What I want to say is that I use a variable named header in Class Main, and I update it when do the interpretor, it breaks the taget that coding in functional programming mind :(\.**
+*What caused by this is that I will try to refactor it to match the require later\.*

+## Exercise 5

+This exercise want us to do a elegent exit when the dividend is zero, what is do is add a cmp before do divide operation, if dividend is zero, directlly exit by call syscall "exit"\.